• Home

 Now all you have to do is to wait for a reply from PhilHealth acknowledging receipt of your email.
 Your request will then be forwarded to the processor who will update your records.

-Processing time is normally 2-3 working days from the date of acknowledgement.
+Based on my experience, processing time normally takes 2-3 working days from the date of acknowledgement.
 During this time, PhilHealth may ask for additional supporting documents or proof of identity.

 You can also drop by the PhilHealth office to request a copy of your MDR.
 Simply present your valid ID and PhilHealth number.